Harvey, Illinois: Education

 Thornton Township High Schools District 205 operates the public high school.
 The portion under the Posen-Robbins School District 143½ is a part of the Bremen High School District 228.

+There is also 2 private PreK - 12 schools in Harvey: Outreach Exceptional Learning Academy and Standberry Christian Academy.

 Harvey is located within Illinois Community College District 510.

 Infrastructure

 Transportation

 Harvey is served by two stations along the Metra Electric University Park line to Chicago.
 One is at 147th Street (a.k.a.
 Sibley Boulevard) and Clinton Street, and the other is at Park Avenue and 154th Street.
 Eleven Pace bus routes serve Harvey and the Pace Harvey Transportation Center.

-Three major north-south streets in Chicago venture as far south as Harvey in some capacity.
+Three major north–south streets in Chicago venture as far south as Harvey in some capacity.
 Halsted Street (Illinois Route 1) runs through the east side of town.
 Dixie Highway, as it is known in Harvey, is Western Avenue in Chicago.
 Finally, Chicago's Ashland Avenue becomes Wood Street in Harvey.
 The reason for this is a surveyor's error along the line where Interstate 57 is now located; Harvey's street names and numbers conform to the section lines rather than actual distance from Chicago's base lines (as indicated by the jogs in Halsted Street near 150th Street and 159th Street between Harvey and Markham, as examples).
-Harvey's own Ashland Avenue serves as the east-west dividing line for house numbering.
+Harvey's own Ashland Avenue serves as the east–west dividing line for house numbering.

 Notable people

-Representation in other media
+In popular culture

 The Dixie Square Mall, an abandoned shopping mall in Harvey, was the setting for filming of the car chase scene in The Blues Brothers.